 Groundbreaking for the Illinois portion of LBNF took place on Nov.
 14, 2019.
-Our presentations on LBNF and DUNE to the Fermilab Community Advisory Board provide additional information about the project to our neighbors.
-Read about the work that was done at Fermilab in 2020 as part of the pre-construction prep work for the project.
-Here are photos of the prep work.
+We posted an article about the work that was done at Fermilab in 2020 as part of the pre-construction prep work for the project.
+Here are photos of that initial prep work.

 We welcome your questions and comments: